Success. Growth. Abundance. Results. Excellence.

 Goal setting is about getting from point A to point B. When we set goals, we have in mind a set of things we need to do.
 If we complete these XYZ set of things, we will naturally achieve the goal.
 Right?

-So when you set out for our goals, it’s important you overcommit your resources.
-Come up with what you think you need to achieve the goal, then double it up, or even triple if possible.
+So when you set out for your goals, it’s important you overcommit your resources.
+Come up with what you think you need to achieve the goal, then double it up, or even triple it if possible.
 That way, you can be almost certain you will achieve it.
-Even if your original estimations are right and there are no need to up the efforts, then you’ll be exceeding your goal when the results are out, which is more than fantastic.
+Even if your original estimations are right and there is no need to up the efforts, then you’ll be exceeding your goal when the results are out, which is more than fantastic.

 6. Keep reading

 The man who does not read good books has no advantage over the man who can’t read them.– Mark Twain

 The more you read, the more knowledge you gain.
 There is no end to what you can read.
 Seth Godin, best-selling author on Business Week and New York Times, buys 400 new books every year, and probably reads a lot more than that.

 Lately, I’ve been frequenting the local library to borrow books and enrich myself.
 The book I’m currently reading is How to Get from Where You Are to Where You Want to Be by Jack Canfield, and it’s a great read.
 With the wide availability of information on the internet, there’s even more reason to read now than ever.